Paush vada is a very popular dish originating from the pink city of Jaipur. These are deep fried fritters, mostly consumed during winters.

 - 1:1 beans and lentils ratio is used for vada recipe.
 But you can also increase the amount of moong dal.

 - Whisking the batter is very important because this ensures that your vada would come out airy and fluffy, so don’t skip it.
 No baking soda is needed for this vada recipe.
 Only whisking would do the magic.

 - My vadas taste hot, but not too hot.
 The original taste of these vadas is a lot of spicier.
 If you want them to taste hotter, then feel free to increase the number of cloves, peppercorns, and green chilies.

 - I have soaked moong dal for overnight, but soaking dal for 3-4 hours in enough.

 - The ideal temperature for frying paush vada is medium heat.
 Always fry vadas at medium-low heat.
 If you deep-fry them on high heat they will turn crisp from outside but they will not cook from inside.
 If you deep-fry them on low heat, then the vadas would absorb so much oil, and won’t taste good.

-WATCH VIDEO BELOW: Paush Vada Recipe - Paush Bade (Dal Wada)
+WATCH RECIPE VIDEO BELOW: Paush Vada Recipe - Paush Bade (Dal Wada)

 (Please wait for a couple of seconds for loading)